bobbingwide/oik-css/README.md

 Dependent upon the oik base plugin

 ## Changelog
+# 1.0.0
+* Changed: Improved transforms from blocks and shortcodes
+* Added: Screenshots for the blocks
+* Changed: Updated tests
+* Changed: Only enable [bw_background] and [bw_autop] when oik is activated

 # 1.0.0-beta-20200109
 * Fixed: Caters for an old version of oik
 * Changed: Added transforms from core blocks and from CSS to GeSHi